 - Gymnopilus spp.

-To find this type of fungus, you must remember that they usually grow in dark and damp areas, near grasslands, dung heaps, and forests.
+To find this fungus, you must remember that they usually grow in dark and damp areas, near grasslands, dung heaps, and forests.

 What Are the Medicinal Uses of Shrooms?

-In both Europe and North America, there’s strong support for the legalization of psilocybin and other psychedelics.
-This is because research on these substances has expanded in recent years after exceptional findings in recent years.
+In Europe and North America, there’s strong support for the legalization of psilocybin and other psychedelics.
+This is because research on these substances has expanded in recent years after exceptional findings.

-Organizations such as Compass Pathways, MindMed, MAPS, John Hopkins Medicine, and various universities across the United States have been leading the charge in terms of psychedelic research (including magic mushrooms).
+Organizations such as Compass Pathways, MindMed, MAPS, John Hopkins Medicine, and various universities across the United States have been leading the charge regarding psychedelic research (including magic mushrooms).

 To date, the most promising findings for the therapeutic use of magic mushrooms include: